 A-Z Databases: Alphabetical list of the library's subscription, and some free, databases.
 Filter by subject area or database content.
 Visit the A-Z Databases list.

 Digital Lab: Provides current UP students with the equipment and support to produce audio, video, photography, and design projects.
-Learn more about the Digital Lab.
+Learn more about the Digital Lab (now located in the new Shiley-Marcos Center for Design & Innovation building).

 Get it @ UP: A special tool that searches the Clark Library's collection to locate full text and connect you to it.
 If full text is not directly available, there will be an option to request it through Interlibrary Loan.
 Learn more about Get it @ UP.

 Summit: A regional consortium of academic libraries that share their collections with each other through a system named Summit.
-The Clark Library participates and this gives you access to physical materials in those other libraries, such as books, DVDs, and CDs.
+The Clark Library is a member, so you can easily request physical materials (books, DVDs, CDs) from those other libraries through UP Library Search for delivery to the Clark Library's main desk for pick up.

 UP Library Search: The library catalog which provides one-stop searching for books, eBooks, DVDs, streaming videos, and articles from the Clark Library, Summit, and beyond.
 Learn more about UP Library Search.